toscasterre/thesis-forecasting/body/03-data_ingestion_and_spatial_operations.md

 from pathlib import Path

 # data manipulation
+import numpy as np
 import pandas as pd
 import geopandas

-import numpy as np
+# plotting
+import matplotlib.pyplot as plt import contextily as cx import seaborn as sns

 # connecting to the local database with the data
 import psycopg2

-# plotting
-import matplotlib.pyplot as plt import seaborn as sns import contextily as cx

 # to use pandas dtypes in matplotlib plots
 from pandas.plotting import register_matplotlib_converters

 register_matplotlib_converters()
-%matplotlib inline

 # set settings for seaborn
 sns.set_style(style="whitegrid", rc={"grid.color": ".9"})